Mike Hercus: 2007–2010

-Hercus captained the Eagles in their qualifying matches against Uruguay in 2006 for the 2007 Rugby World Cup.
+Hercus captained the Eagles in their 2006 qualifying matches against Uruguay for the 2007 Rugby World Cup.
 He returned to the US for the start of the 2007 U.S. Rugby Super League season, where he played for Belmont Shore and was in the US Falcons NA4 squad.
 Hercus started all four matches for the U.S. in the 2007 Rugby World Cup.

-Hercus signed a contract at the start of 2008 to play for Japanese club IBM Big Blue.
-In 2009, after just one season, Hercus signed with the Australian club Sunshine Coast Stingrays where, in limited action he was the club's leading scorer.
+At the start of 2008, Hercus signed a contract to play for Japanese club IBM Big Blue.
+In 2009, after just one season, Hercus signed with the Australian club Sunshine Coast Stingrays, where he was the club's leading scorer in limited action.
 Hercus played with the USA Eagles during the 2009 summer internationals, including the Eagles against Canada and Uruguay in the 2011 Rugby World Cup qualifying matches.
 These qualifying matches in 2009 were Hercus's last matches for the U.S. national team.

-In 2010, Hercus returned to Australia and his junior club the Gordon Highlanders to compete in the Shute Shield.
-Hercus was named Gordon's captain to start the season, but saw limited action due to injury.
-By mid season, rumors began to leak out that he had retired or intended to retire from both international and club rugby due to persistent reoccurring injuries.
+In 2010, Hercus returned to Australia and his junior club, the Gordon Highlanders, to compete in the Shute Shield.
+To start the season, he was named Gordon's captain but saw limited action due to injury.
+By midseason, rumors began to leak out that he had retired or intended to retire from both international and club rugby due to persistent reoccurring injuries.
 Although no official announcement has ever been made, he has been presumed retired since summer 2010.

 Personal life

 Hercus is married to TV presenter Natalie Michaels.
+He works as a Portfolio Manager for Soul Patts.